 Louella Vaughan is an Acute Physician and clinical academic who has extensive experience in research in networked care and care in remote locations.
 Louella works at the Royal London Hospital and for the Northwest London CLAHRC.
 She is the Research Group Lead and a Council Member of the Society for Acute Medicine, is a member of the NICE Clinical Guideline Development Group on Sepsis, an External Clinical Advisor for the Ombudsman and has sat on a number of Working Parties of the Royal College of Physicians, including the Future Hospital Commission.

-This work will be carried out in three phases:
+This work was carried out in three phases:

 Information gathering: reviewing existing literature and evidence from healthcare systems around the world, together with clinical/operational information.

-Engagement: The Nuffield Trust team will interview clinicians and healthcare professionals within the Velindre Trust and with partner organisations, as well as patient representatives to gather further views and evidence on the model.
+Engagement: The Nuffield Trust team interviewed clinicians and healthcare professionals within the Velindre Trust and with partner organisations, as well as patient representatives to gather further views and evidence on the model.

-Analysis and findings: The information and evidence gathered will be examined and analysed by a panel of eminent cancer experts, drawing out the key findings and any recommendations for Velindre University NHS Trust and the wider regional system.
+Analysis and findings: The information and evidence gathered was examined and analysed by a panel of eminent cancer experts, drawing out the key findings and any recommendations for Velindre University NHS Trust and the wider regional system.